Graduate Study at UIC

-To examine his or her record, the student must submit a written request to the Office of Registration and Records.
+To examine his or her record, the student must submit a written request to the Office of the Registrar.
 This office will comply with the request within a reasonable amount of time, not to exceed 45 days after receipt of the request.

-To prevent the release of directory information, the student must submit a request form to the Office of Registration and Records no later than the tenth day of the semester (fifth day of summer session).
+To prevent the release of directory information, the student must submit a request form to the Office of the Registrar no later than the tenth day of the semester (fifth day of summer session).
 Such requests for nondisclosure will be honored so long as the student is continuously enrolled or unless he/she sooner revokes the request in writing.

 Medical Immunization Requirements

-Illinois state law mandates that all students entering a postsecondary institution who are born on or after January 1, 1957, must present documented proof of immunity against measles, mumps, rubella, tetanus, and diphtheria as a prerequisite to registration.
-The Medical Immunization Form, required for student completion, is mailed with the student’s acceptance letter.
+The Illinois Department of Public Health requires that all students living in on-campus housing and born on or after January 1, 1957, entering a post-secondary institution are required to present documented proof of immunity against measles, mumps, rubella, tetanus, and diphtheria as a prerequisite to registration.
+The Medical Immunization Form, required for student completion, can be found at http://registrar.uic.edu under the Records tab.

-Those students who are not properly immunized and have not submitted a written statement of medical or religious exemption must be immunized within the first term of enrollment.
+Those students living in on-campus housing who are not properly immunized and have not submitted a written statement of medical or religious exemption must be immunized within the first term of enrollment.
 Failure to provide the required proof of immunity will prevent the student from enrolling in a subsequent term.
-Students registering only for off-campus courses or for no more than five credit hours are temporarily exempt from the immunization requirements.
+Students living in on-camus housing and registering only for no more than five credit hours are temporarily exempt from the immunization requirements.